oscar-anderson/EEG-Fringe-P3-analysis/README.md

 - README.md: (this file)
 - Proposal/: a folder containing the research proposal report for the project (in .docx and .md format).
 This report outlines the background, aims, methodology and planned analysis of the study.
 - Code/: a folder containing the required code for this project.
+- Poster/: a folder containing a PDF poster that summarises the research project, used for my MSc dissertation project presentation.

 ## Code/
 The code/ folder contains the following: